-- 1.1 Steer Davies Gleave was appointed by the Office of Rail and Road2 (ORR) to produce the Origin Destination Matrix (ODM) for 2015/16, continuing the historic series that dates back to 1997/98.
-This report accompanies the ODM for 2015/16 and provides details of the process and outputs used to produce the dataset on behalf of the ORR. - 1.2 The methodology adopted by Steer Davies Gleave in the production of the ODM is generally consistent with that adopted by Resonate3 in the production of the ODM prior to 2011/12.
+- 1.1 Steer Davies Gleave was appointed by the Office of Rail and Road2 (ORR) to produce the Origin Destination Matrix (ODM) for 2016/17, continuing the historic series that dates back to 1997/98.
+This report accompanies the ODM for 2016/17 and provides details of the process and outputs used to produce the dataset on behalf of the ORR. - 1.2 The methodology adopted by Steer Davies Gleave in the production of the ODM is generally consistent with that adopted by Resonate3 in the production of the ODM prior to 2011/12.
 As part of our work we undertook a Methodological Review in 2012 of the data and processes used to generate the ODM and identified a number of areas for improvement in the data set.
-A number of these were implemented in the 2011/12, 2012/13, 2013/14, and 2014/15 datasets and a further set of changes has been implemented in the 2015/16 dataset (see Chapter 4).
+A number of these were implemented over the last 5 years (see Appendix A).
+Changes to the methodology in 2016/17 have been comparatively limited, and are detailed in Chapter 4.